Seneca-ICTOER/OPS345v2/docs/Labs/lab4.md

   - The install process may be laggy and slow (because we didn’t give Windows as much RAM/CPU as it wants) but be patient and don’t cancel the install in progress.
 - Make sure the “Use WSL 2 instead of Hyper-V” button is checked and click “OK”
 - When the installation is complete, click the “Close and restart” button and let Windows reboot.
-- When Windows reboots, log in and wait for the Docker service agreement to pop up (this may take a minute or so).
+- When Windows reboots, log in and wait for the Docker service agreement to pop up (this may take a few minutes).
 Click “Accept”
 - A Docker Desktop window should then appear.
 Click “Skip” and wait for the Docker Engine to start up (this may take a few minutes)
 - Once it finishes, you can minimize the Docker Desktop window and your win-client VM for now.